 The free Bible app YouVersion has a verse of the day and is a wonderful resource app for your phone.
 Additionally, there are many devotionals that you can get where it has a daily verse and reflections as well.

-Additionally, Through The Word has an audio guide for every chapter of the Bible and this is also a free app that you can start using to develop a Bible reading habit.
+Additionally, Through The Word has an audio guide for every chapter of the Bible, and this is also a free app that you can start using to develop a Bible reading habit.
 This is by far one of my favorite resources!

 You can read more of my blog posts below for more Bible tools for study as well as more information on how to start your mornings with God.
+Additionally, sign up here to get my free Bible Study Digital Journal to take notes while you’re studying the Bible.

 Read more | Bible Tools for Study